-We have pain receptors throughout our body, whether deep in the muscle tissues and organs, or on the surface of the skin.
-Whenever there is a wound, chemical messengers get released from the damaged cells and trigger these receptors into sending messages to the brain, and if there is an inflammatory response, the inflammatory cells release chemicals that make these pain receptors even more sensitive.
+We have pain receptors throughout our body, whether deep in the muscle tissues and organs or on the surface of the skin.
+Whenever there is a wound, chemical messengers get released from the damaged cells and trigger these receptors into sending messages to the brain.
+And if there is an inflammatory response, the inflammatory cells release chemicals that make these pain receptors even more sensitive.
 These receptors send their nerve projections via the spinal cord, which in cases of severe pain, create a spinal reflex moving your muscles away from the painful stimulus.

 One of the reasons why we often get chronic pain in the back or the neck is the sheer density of spinal nerve fibres receiving messages that all is not well in the system.
 In these cases, often it is the slow fibre nerve cells which have been activated, resulting in a dull, throbbing pain.
 The alternative is that we have a trapped nerve or sharp pain sense, in which case it is the fast fibre nerve which has been activated sending a short, sharp pain signal to the brain.

 Pain isn’t just a physical reflex though.
 Our sense of pain is modulated by a number of other factors.
 The interpretation of pain is hugely subjective and depends a lot on circumstances.
 Were you the only one to be affected, or was everybody?
 Were you responsible, or was it a force beyond your control?
 Do you have any historical cases of this type of pain and if so is there negative baggage attached to it resulting in a hypersensitive, hyperalgesic reaction?
 Do you have trees outside of your window or a brick wall?
-Are you able to self medicate whenever you need or do you need a nurse’s acquiescence and assistance?
+Are you able to self-medicate whenever you need or do you need a nurse’s acquiescence and assistance?
 And if you are male, are you currently engaged in a stimulating competitive endeavour?
 All of these factors have been shown to play a part in how much we feel pain.

 And one of the most significant factors of all is … stress!
-Chronic intermittent stress ends up effecting the source, transmission and interpretation of pain, and as a result, intensifies a situation and in many cases causes it too.
+Chronic intermittent stress ends up affecting the source, transmission and interpretation of pain, and as a result, intensifies a situation and in many cases causes it too.

 Firstly, let’s take a look at the source of the pain.
 If our systems are chronically out of balance due to stress, then it is likely that our defences will be down and that either; an unsustainable level of tissue damage is caused, an imbalanced immune response has been activated, or the cellular repair function has been compromised by stress-induced shutdown.
-Any or all of these may be a cause of tissue damage and pain signals, and a cause to seek alternative pain relief.
+Any or all of these may be a cause of tissue damage and pain signals, and reason to seek alternative pain relief.

 The important contextual interpretation of pain signals is also massively affected by our levels of stress.
-Even if the sensation reading region of the cortex is identically activated by two different stimuli, the subjective experience of the pain from each one can differ wildly depending on the context of the stimulus in question.
+Even if the sensation-reading region of the cortex is identically activated by two different stimuli, the subjective experience of the pain from each one can differ wildly depending on the context of the stimulus in question.

 Another reason why stress is such an acute aggravator of pain is its effect on how we process the pain response.
-Whenever we get stressed, or have programmed a degree of stressful alertness into our system, the amygdala becomes over-activated and starts releasing all sorts of neurotransmitters that are responsible for the sensation of anxiety.
-This anxiety then bleeds into a hypersensitivity to all potential threats and maladies and the brain starts interpreting everything as being more dangerous than it probably is, and thus, we have stress-induced hyperalgesia (sensitivity to pain).
+Whenever we get stressed or have programmed a degree of stressful alertness into our system, the amygdala becomes over-activated and starts releasing all sorts of neurotransmitters that are responsible for the sensation of anxiety.
+This anxiety then bleeds into a hypersensitivity to all potential threats and maladies, and the brain starts interpreting everything as being more dangerous than it probably is, and thus, we have stress-induced hyperalgesia (sensitivity to pain).